dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### 4.1.
 CEL Expression Security

 -   **Sandboxing**: CEL expressions are evaluated in a sandboxed environment with a restricted set of functions.
 The sandbox will not have access to the filesystem, network, or environment variables.
--   **Resource Limits**: The execution of CEL expressions will be limited by a strict timeout (e.g., 100ms) to prevent denial-of-service attacks.
+-   **Resource Limits**: The execution of CEL expressions will be limited by a strict timeout (e.g., 100ms) and a memory limit (e.g., 64MB) to prevent denial-of-service attacks.
 -   **Error Handling**: If a CEL expression fails to evaluate due to a syntax or runtime error, the workflow will fail with a descriptive error message.

 ### 4.2.
 Secrets Management